gdcc/dataverse-exporters/croissant/README.md

 - Append " B" to `contentSize` strings to clarify that the implied unit is bytes.
 The examples in the spec and on GitHub do this.
 - Switch `version` to "1.0" to reflect reality in Dataverse.
 Trying to use "1.0.0" with Dataverse APIs will not work.
-- instead of an empty array for `recordSet`, omit it
-- instead of an empty array for `spatialCoverage`, omit it
-- instead of an empty array for `temporalCoverage`, omit it